 For more information, see Amazon VPC quotas.

 Verify that the instance type used by your worker nodes is supported by the CNI plugin

 For more information, see the list of supported instance types for the CNI plugin.

 Verify that you're running the latest stable version of the CNI plugin

-To confirm that you have the latest version of the CNI plugin, see Amazon VPC CNI plugin for Kubernetes upgrades.
+To confirm that you have the latest version of the CNI plugin, see Managing the Amazon VPC CNI add-on.